jackbinysh/WavefieldConstruction/README.md

 Currently it can do the following:

 Takes a file with a framed curve in it, and modifies the solid angle function to give a new phase field, phi, such that a chosen contour is tangent to the curve's framing in a tubular neighborhood of the curve.
 Currently, *which* contour is hard coded in the function "ComputeSolidAngleFraming", under the name "phi0".
 It doesn't matter too much which it is, but phi0=0 might have trouble as its on the branch cut.
+Settings for wavevector can be found at the end of the function "ComputeWavefield".
+Currently it outputs a phase rather than taking cosines.

 HOW TO USE ME: